-In rendering such opinion, such counsel shall state that such opinion covers matters arising under the laws of the State of Washington and the federal laws of the United States of America and (solely insofar as concerns the opinion set forth in paragraph (6)), the Uniform Commercial Code of the State of New York.
-In rendering such opinion, such counsel may rely as to matters involving the application of the laws of any other jurisdiction upon the opinion of local counsel satisfactory to the Representatives; provided that such opinion shall be addressed to the Representatives, shall state that counsel to the Selling Shareholders may rely on such opinion as if it were addressed to them in rendering their opinion pursuant to the Underwriting Agreement, shall be dated the same date as the opinion of counsel to the Selling Shareholders, shall be delivered to the Representatives at the same time that the opinion of counsel to the Selling Shareholders may rely, as to matters of fact but not as to legal conclusions, to the extent they deem proper, on certificates of the Selling Shareholders and public officials.
+In rendering such opinion, such counsel shall state that such opinion covers matters arising under the laws of the States of Washington and (solely insofar as concerns the opinion set forth in paragraph (6)) New York and the federal laws of the United States of America.
+In rendering such opinion, such counsel may rely as to matters involving the application of the laws of any other jurisdiction upon the opinion of local counsel satisfactory to the Representatives; provided that such opinion shall be addressed to the Representatives, shall state that counsel to the Selling Shareholders may rely on such opinion as if it were addressed to them in rendering their opinion pursuant to the Underwriting Agreement, shall be dated the same date as the opinion of counsel to the Selling Shareholders, shall be delivered to the Representatives at the same time that the opinion of counsel to the Selling Shareholders is delivered, and shall be satisfactory in form and substance to counsel for the Underwriters.
+In rendering such opinion, counsel to the Selling Shareholders may rely, as to matters of fact but not as to legal conclusions, to the extent they deem proper, on certificates of the Selling Shareholders and public officials.
 Such opinion shall not state that it is to be governed or qualified by or that it is otherwise subject to any treatise, written policy or other document relating to legal opinions, including, without limitation, the Legal Opinion Accord of the ABA Section of Business Law (1991).
-In the event that such opinion shall contain a definition of "knowledge" or other similar definition, such definition shall refer to the knowledge of those attorneys who have given substantive legal services to the Selling Shareholders.
-Such opinion shall further state that, to the extent that any agreement, instruments or other document referred to in such opinion is by its terms governed by the laws of any jurisdiction other than the State of Washington, such counsel has assumed that the laws of such jurisdiction are, in all respects relevant to such opinion, identical to laws of the State of Washington.
+In the event that such opinion shall contain a definition of "knowledge" or other similar definition, such definition shall refer to the knowledge of those attorneys who have given substantive attention to any matters relating to the Selling Shareholders.
+Such opinion shall further state that, to the extent that any agreement, instruments or other document referred to in such opinion is by its terms governed by the laws of any jurisdiction other than the States of Washington and (solely insofar as concerns the opinion set forth in paragraph (6)) New York or the federal laws of the United States of America, such counsel has assumed that the laws of such jurisdiction are, in all respects relevant to such opinion, identical to laws of the State of Washington.